eurocontrol-ladr/ladrApplicationMessages/toBeDiscussed.md

 > TODO

 28/04/2022: LADR FIXM message development – meeting #2:
-- allow property carriedELDHexId to be either 15 or 23 characters
+- allow property `carriedELDHexId` to be either 15 or 23 characters
+- From a LADR perspective, there is for now no need to get two fields covering both legacy ELT and new ELT-DT.
+Only the hexId of the ELT-DT that has generated the position info is wanted.
 ---

 ## Cancelation of distress: